spschweiz/demovox/README.txt

 * Improved config descriptions
 * New mail placeholder {link_home} (WordPress Front Page)
 * Allow {link_optin} in signup reminder mails
+* New email placeholder {guid} as workaround for translation plugins which don't create translated URLs

 For more details, see our commit log: https://github.com/spschweiz/demovox/commits/master